NatBat92/guild-wars-2-forum/README.md

 ![edit post form](src/assets/readme/edit-post-page.jpg)

 - Accessed by clicking on the 'MoreDropdown' link on the 'Post' page.
-Can only be accessed if the current user is the author of the post to ensure that users cannot edit the content of other users' posts.
+This can only be accessed if the current user is the author of the post, this ensures that users cannot edit the content of other users' posts.

 - The form loads pre-filled with the existing post data, making it easy for the user to edit the information accordingly.